-At the very least, students should also have taken chemistry and biology taught at the AP high school level.
-The summer term involves science classes including Climatology, Hydrology, Environmental Chemistry, Environmental Toxicology, as well as Ecology and Biodiversity, therefore a basic understanding of chemistry and biology are necessary.
+At the very least, students should have taken chemistry and biology taught at the Advanced Placement high school level.
+In the summer semester, students take science classes, including Climatology, Hydrology, Environmental Chemistry, Environmental Toxicology, as well as Ecology and Biodiversity.
+Therefore a basic understanding of chemistry and biology is necessary.

 Do all students have an environmental science background?